rxhernandez/ReLMM/README.md

 in reinforcement learning.
-Our results are demonstrated on hierarchical synthetic datasets and material datasets, both of which demonstrate that ReLMM is able to find a minimal optimal dataset when compared to state-of-the-art feature selection tools such as
+Our results are demonstrated on hierarchical synthetic datasets and material datasets, both of which show that ReLMM is able to find a minimal optimal dataset when compared to state-of-the-art feature selection tools such as
 LASSO and XGBoost.